leonardo-ra/PI/Setup/README.md

 **POR IMAGEM do editor final**

-There are two lines of code in this program, that should be edited in acordance with the previous steps:
+There are two lines of code in this program, that should be edited in accordance with the previous steps:

 1:
     HOST = 192.1.1.2